No pain, all gain: Pain relief for dogs

 Broadly speaking, pain falls under two categories: acute pain and chronic pain.

-It’s important that pet parents know the signs of a dog in pain so the appropriate steps can be taken to alleviate it.
+It’s important that pet parents know the signs of a dog in pain so the appropriate steps can be taken to provide pain relief.

 Signs of pain in dogs